miniamisha/Data_Science_with_python/README.md

 # Data_Science_with_python
-This repo will contain the topics from data science.
+This repo will contain the topics from data science taught by Simplilearn.